lennartwallentin/churn-hotel-xgboost-alibi/README.md

 # churn-hotel-xgboost-alibi
 An XGBoost model in Python that classifies if a customer will cancel his/her hotel booking or not.
 I also use counterfactuals guided by prototypes from the Alibi package to explore the minimum changes needed to flip a prediction from canceled to not canceled and vice versa.

-This project 'churn_xgboost_alibi_lennart_wallentin.ipynb' is mainly structured as follows:
+The project 'churn_xgboost_alibi_lennart_wallentin.ipynb' is mainly structured as follows:

 (1) Data preparation